 - Coconut yogurt, chopped fresh fruit, mixed seeds

 - Chickpea curry with brown rice and green vegetables

 - Buckwheat pasta, roasted vegetables, tomato sauce

 - Handful of nuts, fresh or dried fruit

-See how all of these have a good balance of protein, carbs and healthy fats, plus some fruits or vegetables for added fiber and antioxidants.
-Aim to learn off by heart which foods proteins, fats, and carbohydrates are in and you will never have to think twice about what to eat or how to combine foods.
+See how all of these have a good balance of protein, carbs and healthy fats; plus some fruits or vegetables for added fiber and antioxidants.
+Aim to learn off by heart which foods your proteins, fats, and carbohydrates are in and you will never have to think twice about what to eat, or how to combine foods.

-Point to remember:- Some foods contain both protein and carbohydrates and so can often be eaten alone, such as lentils and pulses, some nuts (cashews and chestnuts are high in carbs and protein).
+Point to remember:- Some foods contain both protein and carbohydrates, and so can often be eaten alone; examples of these foods are lentils and pulses, wholegrains, and some nuts (cashews and chestnuts are highest in both carbs and protein).

-And, quinoa is just an all round superfood that you should aim to eat at least 3 times per week.
+Quinoa is an all round superfood that you should aim to eat at least 3 times per week.
 It contains superior amounts of protein, omega 3 fatty acids, AND a whole array of nutrients.
-You could literally live on this stuff!
-Find out more here ‘Amazing Quinoa Health Benefits’.
+You could literally live on this fantastic superfood!
+Find out more in this post ‘Amazing Quinoa Health Benefits’.

-For some more meal ideas there is a great YouTube video below to get your juices flowing.
+To conclude, I have left you with some more meal ideas with this great YouTube video below to get your juices flowing.